-Girmay Zahilay leads Larry Gossett in early King County Council primary election results
+Larry Gossett, Seattle civil rights icon, trails Girmay Zahilay in King County Council race

 Zahilay says he would have opposed the new, nearly completed youth jail and services center, which Gossett supported, arguing the current, aging facility is rundown and inadequate.

-In Council District 8, which includes West Seattle, Burien and Tukwila, Councilmember Joe McDermott was the overwhelming favorite of voters on Tuesday night.
-McDermott had 82% of the vote, ahead of Michael Robert Neher, 12%, and Goodspaceguy, 5%, both of whom reported raising no money for their campaigns.
+In Council District 8, which includes West Seattle, Burien and Tukwila, Councilmember Joe McDermott was the overwhelming favorite of voters on Tuesday night with 82% of the vote, ahead of Michael Robert Neher, with 12%, and Goodspaceguy, with 5%, both of whom reported raising no money for their campaigns.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.